IBM-Cloud/docs/services/DeploymentRiskAnalytics/create_criteria.md

 # Defining policies
 {: #DRA_criteria}

-Last updated: 25 August 2016
+Last updated: 13 September 2016
 {: .last-updated}

 With {{site.data.keyword.DRA_short}}, defining the policies for your application is easy.
 To get started, follow these steps: